-BJP’s single largest party tag at risk after bypoll loss in two Lok Sabha seats
+BJP’s majority at risk after bypoll loss in two Lok Sabha seats

-A string of defeats in bypolls held for several Parliamentary seats this year has seen the BJP slip precariously close to the halfway mark in Lok Sabha, putting its claim of being the ‘single largest party’ at risk.
+A string of defeats in bypolls held for several Parliamentary seats this year has seen the BJP slip precariously close to the halfway mark in Lok Sabha.
 Resignations by two of its members — B S Yeddyurappa and B Sreeramulu, who are now MLAs — in Karnataka did not help the party’s cause.

 The BJP’s tally in the lower house of Parliament now stands at 273 after it retained the Palghar seat in Maharashtra.
 With four vacant seats—three in Karnataka and one in J&K—the halfway mark is now 270.